litestar-org/litestar/docs/usage/18-contrib/0-open-telemetry.md

 # Open Telemetry Instrumentation

-Starlite includes optional Open Telemetry instrumentation that is exported from `starlite.contrib.open_telemtry`.
+Starlite includes optional OpenTelemetry instrumentation that is exported from `starlite.contrib.opentelemtry`.
 To use this package, you should first install the required dependencies:

 ```shell title="as separate packages"